Silver for Financial Preparedness

 One of the benefits of silver, is that there are so many forms you can buy it in!

-There are rounds, coins, bars, shot, and junk silver (junk silver is dimes, quarters, and half dollars that were made of a high % of silver until the mid 1960s).
+There are rounds, coins, bars, shot, and junk silver (junk silver is dimes, quarters, and half dollars that were made of a high percentage of silver until the mid 1960s).
 And each of these comes in a variety of weights and styles.
 It can actually be a little overwhelming when you’re first getting started.

 I would recommend keeping it simple in the beginning, and just purchasing your sovereign country’s 1 ounce coin.